WisconsinRobotics/WRoverPlayground/src/service_training/Service_Training.md

 ```
 This calls the service with a request message as input, and saves the returned response message.

-## Running Server and Client nodes
+## Running Server and Client Nodes
 ### C++
 To run the C++ code:
 1. Navigate to this repository using `cd {your file path}/WRoverPlayground`.